Kindred Spirit Award Winners 2019 - kindredspirit

 MBS Blogger Award: Emma Mumford

-In 2016, Emma Mumford underwent a spiritual awakening after a break relationship break-up and after suffering with severe depression, Emma knew that her calling in life was to grow into the personal development world with her own brand.
+In 2016, Emma Mumford underwent a spiritual awakening after a bad relationship break-up and after suffering with severe depression, Emma knew that her calling in life was to grow into the personal development world with her own brand.
 Emma has found her purpose and happiness in life which is to share her experiences and teachings on the law of attraction, spirituality and living your dream life.

 Now, Emma is a twenty-five year old award-winning life coach, blogger, YouTuber, speaker, Reiki master, best-selling author and regular on ITV’s This Morning.
 Emma dedicates her time to updating her blog, creating content on YouTube, her ‘Spiritual Queen’ merchandise range, life coaching clients, her podcast and creating inspiring content daily for her social media channels.
 Emma is focused on spreading the word of spirituality.